rafale77/vera-ecobee/README.md

 # Ecobee Plugin adapted for openluup based on Watou's original Vera plugin.

 Plugin will work on UI7 as well though I see no specific reason to not use the Appstore Released version which does not require your own developer's account.
+Note: As of 10/24/2018 no version prior to V2.1 will connect to the ecobee API.
+Please upgrade to V2.1 or above.

 ## Release Note: V2.1 (openLuup/UI7)